msalsaad/maha3/README.md

 # maha <!-- omit in toc -->

-A minimal and beautiful Jekyll theme best for writing and note-taking.
+alsaaaaaaad and beautiful Jekyll theme best for writing and note-taking.

 The original purpose of this theme is to be a replacement of the default Jekyll theme -- [Minima](https://github.com/jekyll/minima).
 Hamilton is an enhancement of Minima but still, keep in minimal.